Being a bit concerned about your portfolio in this time of uncertainty is perfectly normal. I suggest you go through a checklist in your mind.

 Timber REITs can be listed on a stock exchange, or they can be privately run for clients of Timber Investment Management Organizations (TIMOs).
 John Hancock is a big player in this area with many institutional and high net worth clients.
 Timber REITs must pay 90% of funds from operations to shareholders in the form of dividends.
 This is why they are a favorite of income investors, delivering an average current yield of 4%.

-Consider Rayonier (RYN), a leading timberland REIT that delivered revenue growth of 35% in its last quarter and boasts a 4.4% current dividend yield.
+Consider the aforementioned Rayonier (RYN), a leading timberland REIT that delivered revenue growth of 16% in its last quarter and has a 2.8% current dividend yield to boot.
 The company has assets located in some of the most productive softwood timber growing regions in the United States and New Zealand.
 Rayonier owns, leases or manages approximately 2.6 million acres of timberlands located in America and 415,000 acres in New Zealand.
-Institutional investors hold more than 90% of Rayonier’s shares.
+Institutional investors hold more than 93% of Rayonier’s shares.

-Adding some timber to your portfolio as a core holding will help your portfolio grow over the long haul.
+Adding some timber investments as a core holding will help your portfolio grow over the long haul.